 The Compensation Committee is responsible for oversight of our executive compensation program.
 The Committee, the Board and the Company recognize the value and importance of sound principles for the development and administration of competitive compensation and benefit programs.
-We believe that our executive compensation program (i) is instrumental in the achievement of its short-term and long-term strategic and business objectives,
+We believe that our executive compensation program (i) is instrumental in the achievement of our short-term and long-term strategic and business objectives, (ii) provides appropriate rewards for the fulfillment of